Skip to content

 \[ h_{\dot\rho} = \dot{\rho} + \dot b_c,\qquad \mathbf{H}_{\dot{\rho}} = \left[-\frac{\boldsymbol{p}^\top}{\rho}\ \ -\hat{\boldsymbol{u}}^\top\ \ 0\ \ 1\right]. \]

-Two-way range-rate doubles the geometric Doppler while removing the clock terms by setting \(\partial h/\partial b_c = \partial h/\partial \dot b_c = 0\).
+Two-way range-rate uses the same Doppler projection but removes the clock terms by setting \(\partial h/\partial b_c = \partial h/\partial \dot b_c = 0\).
 All Jacobians are evaluated per satellite before forming the innovation statistics described above.

 Example configuration: